emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 - [Babel](https://babeljs.io/) already supports the [optional chaining operator](https://babeljs.io/docs/en/babel-plugin-proposal-optional-chaining) so we can use that for future use-cases.

+- [ember-cli-babel](https://www.npmjs.com/package/ember-cli-babel) all recent versions support optional chaining operator.

 - [TypeScript](https://github.com/microsoft/TypeScript), similarly, as of [version 3.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining) also supports the operator so we will not be breaking that flow either.

 ## How We Teach This

 Add the transition path to the [Ember Deprecation Guide](https://deprecations.emberjs.com/).
+Deprecation text: `Using tryInvoke has been deprecated.
+Instead, consider using native Javascript optional chaining.`

 The references to `tryInvoke` will need to be removed from the [API docs](https://api.emberjs.com/ember/release/functions/@ember%2Futils/tryInvoke).